zhenrong-wang/lichat/TR_UDP_CHATROOM.md

 ### 3.1 Include Headers

-The code needs socket programming and libsodium for hashing passwords, so we need to include them
+The code needs socket programming and libsodium for hashing passwords, so we need to include them.

 ```
 #include <iostream>